-While FAA regulations do not require that you tell your air carrier about your POC in advance, nearly all airlines ask you to notify them at least 48 hours before your flight that you intend to bring a POC onboard.
+When traveling with a POC, be aware that the FAA and the airline may have different requirements.
+While FAA regulations do not require that you tell your air carrier about your POC in advance, nearly all airlines ask that you notify them at least 48 hours before your flight.
 Some air carriers, such as Southwest and JetBlue, also ask you to check in for your flight at least one hour before takeoff.

 If required, the physician's statement must include the following information:

 - A statement about your ability to see, hear, and respond to the warning signals on your POC, which are typically flashing lights and audible alarms.
 You must be able to understand the warning alarms and respond to them without help.

 - A description of your oxygen requirements.
 Do you need medical oxygen during the entire flight, or only under certain conditions?

 - A statement describing the maximum oxygen flow rate you require while the aircraft is in flight.

 Passengers using POCs may not sit in exit rows, nor may their POCs block another passenger's access to seats or to the airplane's aisles.
 Some airlines are more specific, such as Southwest, and require POC users to sit in a window seat.

 Air carriers are not required to let you plug your POC into the airplane's electrical system.
 You will need to bring enough batteries to power your POC for your entire flight, including gate time, taxi time, takeoff, in-air time, and landing.
 Almost all U.S. air carriers require you to bring enough batteries to power your POC for 150 percent of "flight time," which includes every minute spent on the aircraft, plus an allowance for gate holds and other delays.
 Others require you to have enough batteries to power your POC for flight time plus three hours.

 Contact your airline beforehand to confirm the duration of your flight.